-- preserve the character, amenity and environment of an area;
+- preserve the character, appearance and environment of an area

-- reduce and manage congestion on the roads; and
+- reduce and manage congestion on the roads

 Environmental weight restrictions

-It can take between 6 months and 2 years to introduce an environmental weight limit, sometimes longer if there are more complex issues to resolve.
+It can take between 6 months and 2 years to introduce an environmental weight limit, possibly longer if there are more complex problems to resolve.